 - The AF may include a traffic descriptor of background data within the "trafficDes" attribute in the Bdt data type during the background data transfer policy negotiation.

+- if the "AspId_5G" feature is supported, the AF may include an ASP Identifier within the "aspId" attribute in the Bdt data type.

+NOTE: If the AF provides no "aspId" attribute, the NEF can set the "aspId" when invoking Npcf_BDTPolicyControl based on local configuration.